haoran-zh/mmfl-Dec/README.md

 Check more setting options in `utility/parser.py`.
 Remember to provide the necessary information in `--notes`, this will be a part of the folder name of the current experiment.
 If a new experiment creates a folder that has existed already, the experiment will be skipped.

+`--cpumodel` stores all models in CPU to save memory, but training can still happen on GPU.

 Complete the experiment and all experiment results will be stored in `result/[foldername]`.

 Run `python result/plotAll.py --plot_folder [foldername]` to plot everything.